samiul1988/urban-octo-telegram/README.md

 * Replaced several "div" tags with appropriate semantic tags
 * Added "alt" attribute to all "img" tags
 * Enclosed some code segments within "div"s to achieve proper logical structure of the HTML body
 * Checked the heading attributes so that they follow sequential orders within a section
+* Optimized css file
+* Added comments to HTML file